HIV positive and wondering about flu shots

 I'm HIV positive, very low viral load & great t-cell count (not on meds).
 I've been reading recently that flu shots aren't all they're cracked up to be.
 What are the dangers of a flu shot, and if my immune system is already doing well, should I still get a flu shot?

-The inactivated influenza vaccine, commonly called the flu shot, is recommended for people with underlying chronic medical conditions, including HIV.
-Because people with HIV are at an elevated risk for influenza-related complications due to a weakened autoimmune system, getting the flu shot is advised for most HIV-positive people.
-Getting a flu shot may temporarily increase your viral load as your immune system responds, but viral load is transient and usually returns to baseline within four weeks.
-Some of the reasons not to get the inactivated flu shot are the same for people with and without HIV include: a history of severe allergy to hens' eggs or a history of onset Gullain-Barre syndrome following a vaccination (if you have a history of these, you likely already know).
+The Centers for Disease Control and Prevention (CDC) recommend that most people be vaccinated with the yearly flu shot.
+More specifically, getting the inactivated influenza vaccine, a.k.a. the flu shot, is advised for people with underlying chronic medical conditions and those who are human immunodeficiency virus (HIV) positive; in fact, HIV positive folks usually get high priority in the case of a vaccine shortage.
+Because people with HIV are at an elevated risk for influenza-related complications due to a weakened autoimmune system, getting the flu shot is typically advised.
+Getting a flu shot may temporarily increase your viral load as your immune system responds, but soon thereafter it usually returns to baseline.
+Some of the reasons not to get the inactivated flu shot are the same for people with and without HIV include: a history of severe allergy to hens' eggs or a history of onset Guillain-Barre syndrome following a vaccination.

-You can help keep your immune system as healthy as possible by eating well, getting rest, and washing your hands frequently.
-These prevention efforts are recommended for everyone and may help you stave off the flu, regardless of whether you opted for the flu shot.Alice!
+Even though a decision to receive a flu shot may feel somewhat routine, it's always wise to check with your health care provider before receiving the shot.
+They can discuss your options with you, and schedule a flu shot if necessary.
+Additionally, you can help keep your immune system as healthy as possible by eating well, getting rest, and washing your hands frequently.
+These prevention efforts are recommended for everyone and may help you stave off the flu, regardless of whether you opted for the flu shot.

 Originally published Sep 03, 2009

 Can’t find information on the site about your health concern or issue?

 Submit a new comment